TeamEXR/shutan-dev-wiki/How Pokemon XY works/Field/ZoneData.md

     /*0x26*/ uint16_t bgSysType; // unsure what this is
     /*0x28*/ uint16_t unusedField; // but are we actually sure this is unused....
-    /*0x2A*/ uint16_t uniqueSequenceLibraryID; // Something related to Cameras....?
+    /*0x2A*/ uint16_t uniqueSequenceLibraryID; // What's a "Sequence library"?

     /*0x2C*/ uint32_t unknownFlags {
         enableBloom : 1, // [TODO: investigate this]
-        enableFlash : 1, // Apparently this field only enables flash in ORAS? what does it do in XY.... enableInverseKinematics : 1, // The heck is an Inverse Kinematics?? enableReverb : 1, // Que
+        enableFlash : 1, // Apparently this field only enables flash in ORAS? what does it do in XY.... enableInverseKinematics : 1, // The heck is an Inverse Kinematics?? enableReverb : 1, // What
         unknownFlags5to11 : 7,
         enableBreathFX : 1, // Enables the Breathing effects you can sometimes see in snowy cities a la Snowbelle City enableDowsingMachine : 1,
-        unknownFlag14 : 1, // Hello says this flag is related to pss_interfare_window_proc in XY?
+        unknownFlag14 : 1, // This flag is related to pss_interfare_window_proc in XY?
         unknownFlag15 : 1,
         enableStereostopic3D : 1, // This apparently enables 3D?
 [TODO: investigate this]
         stereo3DType : 4, // This needs investigation too